-Autonomy Independence Segregation Differentiation Fault Tolerance Fault Resistance Fault Ride-Through TAUT WIRES AND RELATIVE PRS (MICROWAVE LASER ARTEMIS RELATIVE GNSS Remarks Consideration in critical sparing of equipment (susceptibility to damage).
-Surveying offsets and recording same for correct use of PRS output in DPCS is important.
-Validation and verification of offsets.
-Stringent MOC processes to be applied (relocation / installation of equipment) including initial target / responder installations and ongoing maintenance.
-Minimise need for operator intervention.
-Minimise potential for inadvertent and unwarranted operator actions.
-Compromising siting requirements introduces vulnerability to faults.
-Alignment on interfaces is crucial for confidence in PRS handling.
-Firmware updates by component / equipment manufactures not communicated to DPCS manufactures or vessel owners resulting in changes to performance or functionality.
-Utilise available technology to prevent acquisition of spurious targets (Example - ID laser targets).
-Awareness of dependence on off vessel components which could significantly impact position reference sensor performance (Example - Prisms, Transponders (power supplies, batteries), base stations, compromise of spatial segregation).
-Avoidance of hand-over of targets / responders between vessel and asset (e.g. permanent installation of targets / responders as for Acoustic PRS systems).
-Observation of maintenance requirements / intervals for targets on assets crucial to system performance.
-Loss of functionality due to line of sight, lack of detection of movement (yaw, movement of targets due to movement of installation) can be mitigated by redundancy and spatial segregation of laser targets and transponders.
-Recommended minimum number laser targets is three and microwave transponders two per side / for higher integrity operations targeted systems can be additionally supported by target-less systems.
-Redundant taut wires are not susceptible to most common mode failures subject to segregation in power supplies and other auxiliary services (not immune to water depth restrictions, limitations imposed by strong currents, potential interference from s Note: Default position reported is 'scanner / head' position.
-Time stamps are not generally used by relative PRS or Taut Wires - Local reference synchronised to ship / DPCS time stamps could be used to improve data analytics, fault analysis and incident investigation.
-DEPENDENCIES Heading Input is not generally used directly by relative PRS or Taut Wires - Heading data is used for transforming position to reference point at the DPCS and not the PRS.
-Relative heading can be provided from the PRS with spatial segregation of laser targets or microwave transponders even against moving targets.
+Consideration in critical sparing of equipment (susceptibility to damage). • Surveying offsets and recording same for correct use of PRS output in DPCS is important.
+Validation and verification of offsets. • Stringent MOC processes to be applied (relocation / installation of equipment) including initial target / responder installations and ongoing maintenance. • Minimise need for operator intervention.
+Relative Devices Minimise potential for inadvertent and unwarranted operator actions.
+Compromising siting requirements introduces vulnerability to faults. • Alignment on interfaces is crucial for confidence in PRS handling.
+Remarks • Firmware updates by component / equipment manufactures not communicated to DPCS manufactures or vessel owners resulting in changes to performance or functionality.
+N • Utilise available technology to prevent acquisition of spurious targets (Example - ID laser targets). kelati • Awareness of dependence on off vessel components which could significantly impact position reference sensor performance (Example - Prisms, Transponders (power supplies, batteries), base stations, compromise of spatial segregation). - • Avoidance of hand-over of targets / responders between vessel and asset (e.g. permanent installation of targets / responders as for Acoustic PRS systems).
+Observation of maintenance requirements / intervals for targets on assets crucial to system performance. • Loss of functionality due to line of sight, lack of detection of movement (yaw, movement of targets due to movement of installation) can be mitigated by redundancy a spatial segregation of laser targets and transponders.
+Recommended minimum number laser targets is three and microwave transponders two per side / for higher integrity operations targeted systems can be additionally supported by target-less systems. • Redundant taut wires are not susceptible to most common mode failures subject to segregation in power supplies and other auxiliary services (not immune to water depth restrictions, limitations imposed by strong currents, potential interference from subsea activities).
+Note: Default pos ition reported is 'scanner / head' position. • Time stamps are not generally used by relative PRS or Taut Wires - Local reference synchronised to ship / DPCS time stamps could be used to improve data analytics, fault analysis and incident investigation.
+5 • Heading Input is not generally used directly by relative PRS or Taut Wires - Heading data is used for transforming position to reference point at the DPCS and not the PRS.
+Dependencies • Relative heading can be provided from the PRS with spatial segregation of laser targets or microwave transponders even against moving targets.
 To provide limited fault ride-through capability.
-This is not ap Attitude is generally not used by relative PRS or Taut Wires - Some relative PRS systems, desirous of improving accuracy and stability have incorporated use of MRUs / VRUs to improve accuracy and stability capability.
-This is not applicable for m LASER ARTEMIS RELATIVE GNSS Mitigated by Retention of configuration settings by design.
-Minimise need for operator intervention.
-Minimise potential for inadvertent and unwarranted operator actions.
-Alarm at DP system.
-External sensor validation function.
-Observation of standards for target / reflector installation and usage / maintenance and audit of target installations.
-Alignment between PRS vendors and DPCS vendor on interface protocols.
-Different UPSs for each relative PRS.
-Ability to display HMI in multiple places (e.g. multiple multi-function HMIs).
-Use of additional target-less PRS systems.
-Attention to spatial segregation.
-Attention to redundancy of laser targets and microwave transponders.
-Standard install-time survey and recording process of target / reflector infrastructure and following of recommended maintenance schedule.
-Using combination / mix of activity appropriate measurement principles.
-Using combination of activity appropriate targeted and target-less technologies.
-Use at least three targets for laser based systems and two transponders for microwave based systems per side.
-Use of manufacturer recommended targets with known performance specification (i.e. not random SOLAS tape handmade equipment).
-Prisms to be used for reflective surfaces.
-Targets that return an identifiable signature.
-Adherence to OEM maintenance recommendations.
-Asymmetric target spacing.
-Redundancy in relative PRSs provided by difference in measurement principle.
-Regular wire inspection and cropping.
-Correct wire attachment to weight, maintenance of follower pulley and inspection of rope guide blocks.
-Using sufficient targets to allothe PRS to report a position when one target is obscured by an obstruction.
-Spatial diversity between different targeted PRS syster (i.e. sensors AND targets to be considered).
+T not applicable for moving targets?
+L L Attitude is generally not used by relative PRS or Taut Wires - Some relative PRS systems, desirous of improving accuracy and stability have incorporated use of MRUs / VRUs to improve accuracy and stability are desired.